 Types of Advanced Wound Care Treatments

-Wound Care Centers provide specialized care that to help wounds heal faster.
+Wound Care Centers provide specialized care to help wounds heal faster.
 Your individual plan of care may include one or more of the following treatments.

 Debridement is the process of removing dead tissue from wounds.
 It is necessary for healing because dead tissue hinders the growth of new cells.
 Dead tissue also makes it easier for infection to occur.